rmassidda/ml-project-19/report/report.md

 # Experiments

 ## MONK's dataset
-The results illustrated in table \ref{monks_results} are obtained by averaging eight independent runs for each task.
+The results illustrated in table \ref{monks_results} are obtained by averaging eight independent runs for each task as implemented in `monks.py` script.
-In all the experiments, the employed neural networks are composed by a single hidden layer containing 4 hidden units.
+A single layer of four units with $tanh$ as the activation function has been used for all the experiments.
-Since all three tasks are based on binary classification, the output layer is composed by a single unit with a standard logistic function as activation function.
+The output layer is composed by a single unit with a standard logistic activation function, the classification is obtained by rounding up to the nearest integer.
-The network outputs are therefore in the range $(0, 1)$.
-To get the actual classification prediction, each output is then rounded up to the nearest integer (0 or 1).
-In the hidden layer, $tanh$ is used as the activation function.
 The networks have been trained for 2000 epochs by using a minibatch of 32 examples.
 No further techniques are used in the experiments in figure \ref{fig:monks}, Tikhonov regularization is used for the Monks-3 regularized experiment in figure \ref{fig:monks-3_reg}.